Questions You May Want to Ask Your Doctor

 1. Based on all the information about my thyroid cancer diagnosis, how long do you think I will survive?

-Don't be intimidated.
+Don’t be intimidated.
 You do not have to find the answers to all these questions immediately.
-It will be a long-term process, & many of the questions only become relevant as your treatment progresses.
+It will be a long-term process, and many of the questions only become relevant as your treatment progresses.
 You will have other questions about your personal situation.
 Be sure to write down relevant questions so you remember to ask them during each visit with your medical team.
 It may also help to take along an informed friend or family member for support.

 Clinical Trials: Questions and Points to Consider